 - A minimum grade of “C” is required in each nursing cognate.
 Cognate courses are BIOL 101 , BIOL 102 ; NRNT 125 ; PSYC 122 or PSYC 128 ; BIOL 225 ; CHEM 120 .

-- Failure or academic withdrawal from NRSG 110 Fundamentals of Nursing will result in dismissal from the nursing program without opportunity for immediate repeat of NRSG 110 .
-Program reapplication may be individually considered only if the student has subsequent, substantive, improved academic performance and meets admission requirements.
+- Failure or academic withdrawal from NRSG 110 /NURS 210 will result in dismissal from the nursing program without opportunity for immediate repeat of NRSG 110 /NURS 210 .
+Program reapplication may be individually considered only if the student has subsequent, substantive, improved academic performance over at least two semesters and meets admission requirements.
 There is no guarantee of readmission.

-- If a student is unable to progress due to a second nursing failure in the third or fourth semester, he/she may reapply one time to restart the program (See readmission requirements).
-No student who fails the same nursing course twice will be eligible for a program re-start.
+- AS: If a student is unable to progress due to a second failure in a “Core” NRSG nursing course in the third or fourth nursing semester, he/she may reapply one time to restart the program (See readmission requirements).
 No courses may be repeated after the student re-starts.
 Readmission to the nursing program is on a space available basis.

-- A student who withdraws from a nursing course or chooses not to progress to the subsequent course in the next semester that it is offered should notify the Admission and Progressions Coordinator immediately.
-The process for re-entering the nursing program is outlined under “Readmission Requirements ”.
+- A student who withdraws from a nursing course or chooses not to progress to the subsequent course in the next semester that it is offered should notify the Admissions and Progressions Coordinator immediately.
+The process for re-entering the nursing program is outlined under “Readmission Requirements”.

 - Students who do not complete a semester or who do not progress through the program with the cohort into which they were admitted, cannot be assured of their placement of choice for subsequent courses.